-Wait to plant your bush beans until after the last frost has passed and the soil stays a comfortable 70 degrees at night.
-Southern gardeners can get a jump on the growing season, planting their beans as early as the end of April.
+Wait to sow your bush beans until after the last frost has passed and the soil stays a comfortable 70 degrees at night.
+Southern gardeners can get a jump on the growing season, sowing their beans as early as the end of April.
 Those in colder climates may need to wait until early June when the danger of frost is gone, however.

 Like pole beans, bush beans self-pollinate.
 This means that you can grow bush beans indoors at any time if you wish.

 Soil, Sunlight and Water Recommendations for Bush Beans

 Like other green beans, bush beans are generally labeled as needing full sun.
 This can mean different things in different places, however.
 Bush beans need six to eight hours of direct sunlight a day.
 If you live in the South where the plant could easily get more sun than that, rest assured that your beans will tolerate and may even appreciate some afternoon shade.

 Bush beans like well-draining, slightly acidic soil with a pH level of 6 to 6.8.
 Test your soil's pH level before planting.
 If it's below 5.8, add a bit of lime.
 You can fertilize your beans by adding compost to the soil before you plant them or side-dressing them with a granular fertilizer after they bloom.
 Choose a fertilizer that is low in nitrogen when fertilizing beans.
 Bean plants are quite adept at making their own nitrogen, so giving them more can be overkill.
 Plants that receive too much nitrogen will be lush and leafy but will produce very few beans.